cardano-foundation/CIPs/CIP-0021/README.md

 The specified auxiliary data format was chosen in order to be compatible with other Cardano tools, which mostly use this serialization format.

+### Stake key signing vs other keys

+A DRep witness can serve for both certificates and votes at the same time.
+Unlike with stake keys (where combining pool registration with e.g. withdrawals is forbidden), no restriction is imposed on the combination of certificates and votes.
+We think that votes and DRep certificates are rare and substantially distinguished parts of a transaction, signed by DRep keys which are likely to only be used by users with deep enough understanding (and, unlike stake keys, are always visible when providing witnesses).
+A single vote or a DRep certificate is unlikely to have a major effect (esp. not on the loss of funds).
+If submitting unintended votes turns out to be a problem, it is likely better to solve it on the level of Cardano blockchain ledger by providing a mechanism allowing for replacing or cancelling votes.

 ## Path to Active

 ### Acceptance Criteria